tinwatchman/grawlix/docs/FILTERS.md

 Optional.
 This property determines the order in which filters are run on a given string.
 The lower the value, the sooner the filter is run.
 (Setting this number to a negative value, for instance, will make the filter run before all the default filters.)
 This can be used to set up cascading 'families' of filters for detecting specific scenarios that a single regular expression can't cover.
 To see how the default filters go about doing this, see [filters.js](https://github.com/tinwatchman/grawlix/blob/master/filters.js#L159).

+##### minPriority

+Type: `Number`

+Optional.
+This property will set the filter's priority to the given value if and only if the current priority is less than the given value.
+This may be useful when configuring filters from within plugins, as a way to avoid overriding any other settings.

 ##### expandable

 Type: `Boolean`<br>